-Our vets are here to help geriatric pets in the Sechelt area have the best health possible.
-We do so by identifying and treating health conditions as they emerge and providing proactive treatment while we are able to easily and effectively manage them.
+Our vets are here to help geriatric pets in the Sechelt area.
+We identify and treat health conditions as they emerge and provide proactive treatment while we are still able to manage them.

-Because of improved veterinary care and dietary options available to our pets, companion dogs and cats are living longer now than they every have before in the past.
+Because of improved veterinary care and dietary options available to our pets, companion dogs and cats are living longer now than they ever have before in the past.

 While this is certainly something to be celebrated, pet owners and veterinarians now face more age-related conditions than they did in the past as well.

 Senior pets are typically prone to the following conditions:

 As your dog reaches their golden years, they can experience a wide variety of bone or joint disorders that can cause them discomfort or pain.
 Some of the most common bone and joint disorders include hip dysplasia, osteochondrosis, reduced spinal flexibility, arthritis and disorders in their growth plates.

 Addressing these issues early is essential for keeping your dog comfortable as they continue to age.
 Treatment for joint and bone issues in senior dogs ranges from simply reducing levels of exercise, to the use of analgesics and anti-inflammatory drugs, to surgery to remove diseased tissue, stabilize joints or reduce pain.

 While osteoarthritis is typically a condition we think of in older dogs, this painful condition can also affect your senior cat's joints.